The Widows of Culloden: Reception

+Contemporary

 Contemporary reviews were highly positive.
 McQueen received a standing ovation at the runway show, a rarity in fashion.
-Reviewers particularly noted McQueen's tailoring as one of the show's strongest features.
-The illusionism of Kate Moss dress was regarded as the highlight of the runway show.
+Reviewers identified McQueen's tailoring as one of the collection's strongest features.
+The illusion of Kate Moss dress was regarded as the highlight of the runway show.
 Women's Wear Daily named Widows one of their top ten collections for the Fall 2006 season.
 It had the highest pageviews at Style.com for any major collection that season, with 1.7 million.
 Robert Polet, then chairman of Gucci Group, the parent company for McQueen's label, reportedly cried "bravo!" upon seeing it and ran backstage to congratulate McQueen.
 Elizabeth McMeekin of The Glasgow Herald suggested the collection had helped drive a trend for Scottish-inspired fashion that season.

 Many reviews noted that the collection was both artistic and commercially viable.
 McQueen did not always achieve this balance – his designs were notorious for being unwearable – so critics felt this was a positive development for his brand.
 According to Jonathan Akeroyd, then CEO of the Alexander McQueen brand, the looks chosen for the runway "represented about half of what was available" for sale from the collection.
 Akeroyd reported that sales were strong for the collection and credited the theatrical runway show for driving brand awareness.
 Writing in the International Herald Tribune, fashion journalist Suzy Menkes concurred, calling the collection's eveningwear "a brand image-maker".
 Several of the evening gowns were suitable for ordering as custom bridal gowns.

 Writing for Vogue, Sarah Mower called it a "timely reconfirmation of McQueen's unique powers as a showman-designer".
 For The Daily Telegraph, Hilary Alexander said that it "restored the true spirit of the romantic renegade to the catwalk".
 Lisa Armstrong at The Times wrote that "almost every item was a showstopper but also eminently wearable", although she called the Moss illusion "unspeakably cheesy".
 According to Susannah Frankel at The Independent, the show was "a return to the unbridled spectacle and raw power with which he made his name", citing its "juxtaposition of fragility and strength, masculinity and femininity".